rbtcollins/crcache/docs/DESIGN.rst

 * Make it possible for projects to have project specific config in-tree and machine/environment specific config maintained on the machine/environment.

+* Layer heavily on things like OpenStack, LXC, Docker and so forth: this is an abstraction layer primarily, not an implementation layer.

 Musts
 =====